PennLINC/CuBIDS/docs/usage.rst

 To remove files in a Parameter Group from your BIDS data, you simply set the ``MergeInto`` value to ``0``.
 We see in our data that there is a strange scan that has a ``RepetitionTime`` of 12.3 seconds and is also variant with respect to EffectiveEchoSpacing and EchoTime.
-We elect to remove this scan from our dataset becasuse we do not want these parameters to affect our analyses.
+We elect to remove this scan from our dataset because we do not want these parameters to affect our analyses.
 To remove these files from your BIDS data, add a ``0`` to ``MergeInto`` and save the new tsv as ``v0_edited_summary.tsv``

 .. csv-table:: Pre Apply Groupings with Deletion Requested